 The OT Department offers a few small unique scholarships to our students.
 Opportunities for application for scholarships will be shared with students as the scholarships become available.
-For many opportunities students must be members of AOTA.

 Scholarships are also offered through the American Occupational Therapy Foundation, State Occupational Therapy Associations and other organizations related to health care.